idrees11/gnn-topology-ablation/README.md

 ,
 𝐸
 )
+G=(V,E)

-G=(V,E), predict its graph-level class label.
+predict its graph-level class label.

-Each graph represents a molecular structure from the MUTAG dataset.
+Each graph represents a molecular structure from the MUTAG dataset

-Basic node features are provided, but the main challenge is to leverage graph topology effectively.
+Basic node features are provided

+The main challenge is to leverage graph topology effectively

 🧩 Problem Type